Debbie Milner, Founder and CEO

 Parents, let’s not overlook the happiness cry – the best cry of all!
 We all experience the slow, eye misting to swelling tears rolling down our cheeks.
 The sheer happiness of remembering or sharing something special.
 I hope we all have many, many happy cries.

 Quality Early Childhood Education focuses on how children learn and develop through curriculum.
-At KidsPark, we add an E for environment.
-KidsPark looks different from the traditional preschool or childcare center.
+At KidsPark, we add an E for environment, Early Childhood Education and Environment.
+By design, KidsPark looks different from the traditional preschool or childcare center.

 We believe our environments set the stage for playful learning, successful outcomes and most importantly fun!
 We see the positive results daily in our Preschool Education, Hourly Play and School Age environments.